overkillthemighty/GPS-TimeServer/README.md

     * Select **ESP32-S3 Dev Module** (or the specific Waveshare board profile if installed).
 3.  **Flash:** Upload the code to the board via USB-C.
 4.  **Enclosure:** Print the provided `.stl` files.
 The board is designed to snap into the case, secured by the LockBlock.

+Note that I used Gemini quite a bit creating this.